Find Affordable College Courses

 Best North Carolina Schools for Affordable Quality for a Doctorate in Music

-Our analysis found University of North Carolina at Greensboro to be the best value school for music students who want to pursue a doctor’s degree in North Carolina.
-Located in the city of Greensboro, UNC Greensboro is a public college with a large student population.
+Our 2023 rankings named University of North Carolina at Greensboro the best value school in North Carolina for music students working on their doctor’s degree.
+Located in the large city of Greensboro, UNC Greensboro is a public school with a fairly large student population.

 UNC Chapel Hill graduate students pay an average of $12,566 in in-state tuition and fees each year.